 3.0 Units.
 3 lecture hrs/wk.
-Prerequisite: Math 123.
+Prerequisite: Math 124.

 The study of systems of linear equations, matrix algebra, vector spaces, inner product spaces, linear transformations, eigenvalues and eigenvectors, and applications.
+Recommended for mathematics majors or students who plan to study mathematics in depth in association with other majors.
 (CSU/UC) AA/AS Area E, CSU Area B-4, IGETC Area 2